|

 “Finances are finances, and as a board, we have a fiduciary duty to make sure that our three-year projections are in alignment, and we want to make the adjustment over time and not be in a scramble at the last minute, and that is why I support the district’s recommendation to close TIDE,” Koo said.

 Over the last few years, the district has been cutting costs by eliminating administrative positions and exploring reorganization, according to Leach.
-District reports show that with TIDE closing this school year, the district will save $14 million over four years with the phase out.
+District reports show that with TIDE closing this school year, the district will save $14 million over four years with a phase out.

 “If this is a budgetary issue, this community will help,” said one parent, who was not alone in suggesting that community fundraising efforts could save TIDE.